mrousavy/nitro/docs/docs/supported-types.md

 ### Tuples (`[A, B, ...]`)

-A Tuple is a fixed-length set of items with given, possibly different types.
+A Tuple is a fixed-length set of items of the given types.
 Example:

 ```ts
 type Point = [number, number]